Deir ez-Zor offensive (2018)

-The Deir ez-Zor offensive (2018) was launched by the Islamic State of Iraq and the Levant against government-held areas throughout the Deir ez-Zor Governorate of Eastern Syria.
+The Deir ez-Zor offensive (2018) was launched by the Islamic State against government-held areas throughout the Deir ez-Zor Governorate of Eastern Syria.
 During the offensive, on 8 June, ISIL managed to penetrate the city of Abu Kamal, capturing several parts of it.

 The offensive

 Initial attacks and assault on the highway

 On 22 May 2018, ISIL launched an attack, involving suicide bombers and armored vehicles, on a military outpost southeast of Palmyra and near the T-3 Pumping Station.
 Pro-opposition sources reported between 26 and 30 pro-government fighters were killed, including 17 non-Syrians, while the military denied the high death toll and put the number of dead at 16 soldiers.
 The next day, ISIL attacked a joint Syrian-Russian military convoy near the city of Mayadin.
 The ensuing clashes left 26 pro-Syrian government fighters, 5 Russian PMCs and 4 Russian regular soldiers dead.
 Russia reported 43 militants were also killed.
 Concurrently to the convoy attack, ISIL assaulted three Syrian military checkpoints in the same area.
 Three days later, two new ISIL attacks took place near Mayadin and Abu Kamal.

 On 4 June, ISIL attacked government forces along a 100-kilometer front from Mayadin to Abu Kamal, capturing two or three towns on the western bank of the Euphrates.
 The militants attacked on two fronts, with ISIL fighters coming from both the desert, west of the Euphrates, and from their territory on the eastern bank of the river.
 A few days before the assault, around 400 ISIL fighters crossed the Euphrates from their enclave to the east following heavy shelling of government positions.
 The capture of the towns cut the Deir ez-Zor-Abu Kamal highway.
 The following day, pro-government forces recaptured the areas they had lost.